awsdocs/amazon-aurora-user-guide/doc_source/USER_UpgradeDBInstance.Maintenance.md

 ![\[Pending maintenance items\]](http://docs.aws.amazon.com/AmazonRDS/latest/AuroraUserGuide/images/offlinepatchavailabledetails.png)

 The maintenance window determines when pending operations start, but doesn't limit the total run time of these operations\.
 Maintenance operations aren't guaranteed to finish before the maintenance window ends, and can continue beyond the specified end time\.
-For more information, see [The Amazon RDS Maintenance Window](#Concepts.DBMaintenance)\.
+For more information, see [The Amazon RDS maintenance window](#Concepts.DBMaintenance)\.

-For information about updates to Amazon Aurora engines and instructions for upgrading and patching them, see [Database Engine Updates for Amazon Aurora MySQL](AuroraMySQL.Updates.md) and [Database Engine Updates for Amazon Aurora PostgreSQL ](AuroraPostgreSQL.Updates.md)\.
+For information about updates to Amazon Aurora engines and instructions for upgrading and patching them, see [Database engine updates for Amazon Aurora MySQL](AuroraMySQL.Updates.md) and [Database engine updates for Amazon Aurora PostgreSQL ](AuroraPostgreSQL.Updates.md)\.

-## Applying Updates for a DB Cluster<a name="USER_UpgradeDBInstance.OSUpgrades"></a>
+## Applying updates for a DB cluster<a name="USER_UpgradeDBInstance.OSUpgrades"></a>

 With Amazon RDS, you can choose when to apply maintenance operations\.
 You can decide when Amazon RDS applies updates by using the RDS console, AWS Command Line Interface \(AWS CLI\), or RDS API\.